Steamed fish with chinese inspired flavours.

 Firstly, it is lean (even more so than the leanest meat or chicken), it is easy to digest and is high in protein with none of the side effects of fatty meat.
 Seafood is an excellent source of many important vitamins and minerals.
 Fish contain important oils called Omega-3s.
 Our bodies cannot make Omega-3s and it is essential we get them through our diet.
 Omega-3 oils have been called “the miracle food of the 21st century.”
 Research shows the right kind can help prevent heart disease, maintain optimum blood pressure and cholesterol levels and give almost immediate relief from joint pain, migraines and depression.
 Omega 3-s can also improve brain development and memory functioning.

-Nellie’s steamed white fish
+Nellies Asian-style steamed white fish

-1 1/2 tsp sesame oil
+- 1 1/2 tsp sesame oil

-1/2 cup thinly sliced spring onions, julienne
+- 1/2 cup thinly sliced spring onions julienne

-Handful of coriander leaves, washed & dried
+- Handful of coriander leaves washed & dried (optional)